Use enforced identity authentication

 When enabled, Enforced identity authentication requires the signer to authenticate when opening the agreement.

 Additional authentication triggers can be configured:

-- Only signature fields are re-authenticated, initial fields are not.
+- Only signature and signature block fields are re-authenticated; initial fields are not.

 - The setting impacts both required and optional signature and signature block fields.

-- Each signer can have only one digital signature field and multiple electronic signature fields
+- Each signer can have only ten digital signature fields and multiple electronic signature fields.